MarkKozel/CompOrgEText/vitedocs/Assembly/GettingStarted/HelloWorld.md

 When data in a Register is stored into memory, the register still contains the data.
 It is up to the programmer to clear Registers if they desire.
 Or they can let the data remain

 ::: warning Reminder About Assembly Values
 Except for typos, this text refers to values in Memory and Registers as **Data**.
 This is intentional as way of illustrating that this data is a string of *1's* and *0's*.
-It has no type or meaningful state until it us used
+It has no type or meaningful state until it is used

 When the *ADD* instruction uses data, it treats the data as an integer value.
 If the monitor received a data element, it uses it as a character.
 A Load or Store instruction will use the data as an memory address to access